jhford/screenresolution/README.md

 resolutions will be ignored.

 This example works with one or more screens

     $ screenresolution set 800x600x32

-Result 1:
-    The main display will change to 800x600x32, second screen will not be changed
+Result: the main display will change to 800x600x32, second screen will not be changed

 This example assumes two screens

     $ screenresolution set 800x600x32 800x600x32

-Result 2:
-    The first and second monitor on the system will be set to 800x600x32
+Result: The first and second monitor on the system will be set to 800x600x32

 This example assumes two screens

     $ screen resolution set skip 800x600x32

-This will not touch the first screen but will set the second
-    screen to 800x600x32
+This will not touch the first screen but will set the second screen to 800x600x32

 Build+Install
 ====================